 - Add in the cubed butter, and blend the flour with the butter for a couple of minutes until just small pieces of butter are visible and the flour sticks together when you hold it in your hand.

 - In a separate small bowl, whisk the egg yolk with the milk and add it to the flour mixture all at once while mixing on low-speed for about 15-20 seconds, or until the dough comes together.

 - If you want to make two smaller galettes, divide the dough in half and wrap each half with plastic wrap.

 - Let the dough rest in the refrigerator while you prepare the filling.

 To make the filling:

-Take the dough out of the refrigerator and let it sit at room temperature for a couple of minutes.
+- Take the dough out of the refrigerator and let it sit at room temperature for a few minutes.
 Flour your surface and roll out each half of dough (or just one, if you are making one large tart) into a disk that is just about 1/4″ thick.

-You can make the dough the day before just make sure to remove it from the refrigerator and let it sit for 20 minutes (or until its pliable) at room temperature before you roll it out.
+- You can make the dough the day before.
+Just make sure to remove it from the refrigerator and let it sit at room temperature for approximately 20 minutes (or until it's pliable) before rolling it out.